 During my time in Bangkok I stayed at the Aloft hotel on Soi 11 (11th St) in the Sukhumvit neighborhood.
 To give you an idea of the affordability of a Thailand stay, the Aloft in Mt Laurel NJ charges $140 per night. $80 is what you’ll pay in Bangkok.
 Yes!
 The hotel is close to the BTS Nana station which is less than a 10 minute walk away.
 They also have a free Tuk Tuk service that will shuttle you back and forth between the hotel and the train station.
 My advice for lodging is to stay somewhere close to a BTS or MRT train route.
 Surface traffic can be really bad!
 Airbnb is another great option for finding a great place to stay.
 There are tons of luxury and trendy condos in Bangkok.

 If you’re up for walking some, do it!
 Walking gave me a chance to see all of the street vendors and restaurants along the way.
 Stuff that I would miss while in a taxi or on the train.
 Everywhere you look in Bangkok there are vendors of every sort, selling everything from freshly cooked food to electronics to you name it!
 Bangkok is definitely one of the greatest food cities in the world!
 A freshly cooked meal from a street vendor cost me about $8 US on average.
 I’m talking shrimp, chicken, veggies, noodles, rice etc. Amazingly good food!
 Oh by the way, mango sticky rice is a must!
 This was one of the only vacation destinations that I ate really well at and actually lost weight while doing it.
 It was a combination of clean healthy food and lots of walking.
 There are many hidden gems in Bangkok and the only way to find them is by taking a walk and exploring.
 Restaurants, temples, nature preserves, shops, tailors, spas, the list goes on.
 A great app to download for travel is maps.me.
 It’s a gps based map that will help you navigate whichever city you’re in.
 You can download different maps and then get directions without using cellular data.
 Also I recommend renting a mobile cellular hot spot device!
-They’ll cost you around $7.50 US per day but will allow you to use your mobile device while in all of Thailand.
+They’ll cost you around $8.00 US per day but will allow you to use your mobile device while in all of Thailand.
 You can find these at the airport (kiosks) and also you can rent one online ahead of your arrival and have it mailed to your hotel.
+Check out smilewifi.com for more information.
+Also, you’ll want to download a currency converter app like Units Plus which will help you convert currency on the go!

 Night markets are huge in Thailand.
 Think of the biggest flea market that you’ve ever been to in the US and a typical Thai night market will dwarf that!
 They are humungous!
 Cavernous!
 Never ending!
 I honestly got lost trying to find my way out of one.
 It was ridiculous.
 I have never seen so many vendors and so much stuff being sold in my life!
 You can find anything from clothing to toys to electronics to food and more at a night market.
 My favorite markets in Bangkok are Bo Bae & Chatachuk.
 You’ll have to buy luggage just for your purchases!
 Bartering is welcomed with the vendors but honestly, the items are priced so cheap compared to what we’re used to paying in the US until I just paid their asking price for most things.
 These people are extremely hard working and they have families to support.
 The more you buy the more they will automatically reduce the price!